 - The opportunity to improve French and Spanish skills by joining the Global Village living-learning community in Phillips/Hawkins Residence Hall.

-- Joining the Spanish Club to meet others who are interested in learning about a different culture.
+- Joining the Spanish Club to meet others who are interested in learning about different cultures that speak Spanish.

-- University chapters of the national honor organizations Pi Delta Phi (French) and Sigma Delta Pi (Spanish).
+- University chapters of the national honor organization Sigma Delta Pi (Spanish).

-- Annual scholarships including the Spicer Scholarship, the Miller-Barineau Scholarship, the Hardré Scholarship, the Barney Award and the LaRochelle Scholarship.
+- Annual scholarships including the Spicer Scholarship, the Karen B. McFayden Scholarship, the Simpson Scholarship, the Barney Scholarship, the RPH Foreign Study Scholarship, the Ramiro Lagos Scholarship for Study Abroad, and the LaRochelle Scholarship.

 - Study abroad programs in several Spanish-speaking countries, including summer programs in Costa Rica and Spain.